huzeyann/ncut_pytorch/docs/how_ncut_works.md

 \text{Ncut}(A, B) = \frac{\mathbf{x}^\top L \mathbf{x}}{\mathbf{x}^\top D \mathbf{x}}
 \]

 Minimizing this directly is NP-hard.
-However, it can be relaxed into a generalized eigenvalue problem.
+However, it can be relaxed into a generalized eigenvalue problem, because the above eq is close to the [Rayleigh quotient](https://en.wikipedia.org/wiki/Rayleigh_quotient) which is minimized by solving eigenvectors.
 By relaxing the constraint that \( x_i \) takes only discrete values (1 or -1), we allow \( \mathbf{x} \) to take real values, and the problem becomes finding the eigenvector corresponding to the second smallest eigenvalue of the generalized eigenvalue problem:

 \[
 L \mathbf{y} = \lambda D \mathbf{y}